Strengthening policy to protect and restore freshwater life

 We’re working with policymakers to deliver a new approach to protecting and restoring freshwater biodiversity.

-Life in freshwaters is under severe threat.
-The Freshwater Network is a new way of protecting anrestoring freshwater biodiversity in England and Wales.
-It’s a practical delivery approach to freshwater conservation and recovery.
-Developed by Freshwater Habitats Trust and partners, it unites important new ideas from research with traditional conservation concepts to build a better future for freshwater biodiversity.
+The Freshwater Network is a new way of protecting and restoring freshwater biodiversity in England and Wales.
+It’s a practical delivery approach to freshwater conservation and recovery, and a evidence-based framework to inform better policymaking.
+Developed by Freshwater Habitats Trust and partners, it unites important new ideas from research with fundamental conservation principles to build a better future for freshwater biodiversity.

 The Freshwater Network